Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 Your personal style plays a major role in choosing between radiant and cushion cuts.

-Choose a radiant cut if you love:
+• Choose a radiant cut if you love:

-Choose a cushion cut if you prefer:
+• Choose a cushion cut if you prefer:

-Vintage or classic designs
+• Vintage or antique-inspired designs

 Your lifestyle and fashion sense should guide your choice as much as sparkle does.
+Need more guidance?
+Read our complete guide on how to pick an engagement ring.

 Best Ring Settings for Radiant & Cushion Cuts